mvollmer/seamless-cockpit/README.md

 When OAuth is used, Cockpit initiates a "implicit grant" scheme with the max-pane server to get a access token.
-This token is passed to `cockpit-auth-mock-pane`.
+This token is passed to `cockpit-auth-max-pane`.

-The job of `cockpit-auth-mock-pane` is now to verify that the token is valid, and if it is, spawn Cockpit's own `cockpit-ssh` with the right parameters and credentials.
+The job of `cockpit-auth-max-pane` is now to verify that the token is valid, and if it is, spawn Cockpit's own `cockpit-ssh` with the right parameters and credentials.

-It does this job by making a API call to the `mock-pane` server on localhost.
-If `mock-pane` accepts the token, it will return the credentials for use with `cockpit-ssh`.
+It does this job by making a API call to the `max-pane` server on localhost.
+If `max-pane` accepts the token, it will return the credentials for use with `cockpit-ssh`.

 #### Host parameter